 She pondered the contents of her cart in the checkout line of one local supermarket on a recent afternoon.
 It was filled with such items as a whole fryer chicken (cheaper than chicken breast), prepackaged lunch meat (cheaper than the deli) and avocados on special.

 "I bet you that's at least $100," said Peck, 32, who is raising two young daughters and has a third on the way with husband Kurt, a technical analyst at a downtown Seattle engineering firm.
 When the total exceeds $130, she vows to try harder next time.

 "I feel like food is my No. 1 budgeting issue for my family.
 It's definitely the highest expense next to my mortgage each month, so it's a challenge."

 Shoppers around the globe are sharing her experience in yet another example of our growing interconnectedness.
 From Beijing to Bellevue, Edinburgh to Everett, we're devoting more of our incomes toward food.
+Number of factors

 The fact that food prices are fluctuating is normal.
 Every society has, at times, grappled with droughts that prompt price increases or bumper crops that send prices plummeting.

 What's unusual this time is the number of factors involved, economists say: